Laura Thorp

 Implications

-Have you changed anything (or plan to change anything) in your teaching because of your experiences implementing your action research project?
+- Have you changed anything (or plan to change anything) in your teaching because of your experiences implementing your action research project?

-- I am hopeful to create a workshop for our first-year students next fall that centers on study strategies and the benefit of growth mindset.
+- Have you become involved in other activities or projects (e.g., departmental committees, curriculum projects, other grant projects) because of conducting this work?
+I am hopeful to create a workshop for our first-year students in the future that centers on study strategies and the benefit of growth mindset.

-- Yes, first my collaborator on my project is from the College of Medicine.
+- Have you made connections with people from different departments, colleges, and disciplines about teaching and learning because of this program?
+Yes, first my collaborator on my project is from the College of Medicine.
 Second I feel that meeting the faculty from CATE has been an invaluable part of this experience.
 I feel these connections will continue and will allow me to further develop my scholarly agenda as it pertains to my courses and the science of teaching and learning.

 References